As a totally new product and its industry develops, it starts to compete

 a integrated product development program and reengineering the development

-process as well as assisted product development teams applying IPD to specific
+process as well as assisted product development teams applying LPD to specific

 He has written papers, contributed to books, and given many presentations